 Lodge your tax return by the due date, even if you are waiting for the response to your application.
 You may need to request an amendment to your tax return once you have received the private ruling.

-We publish all private rulings on our website.
-(Before we publish we edit the text to remove information that would identify you.)
+We publish all private rulings at www.ato.gov.au.
+Before we publish private rulings we remove any information that would identify you.

-© COMMONWEALTH OF AUSTRALIA 2010
+© AUSTRALIAN TAXATION OFFICE FOR THE COMMONWEALTH OF AUSTRALIA, 2012